 Sometimes you can have a dead tree and not even know it!
 You may be wondering how to tell if a tree is dead, and a good way of finding out is by using what we call the scratch test.
 Beneath the dry, outer layer of the bark is called the cambium layer.
 If you scratch the tree’s trunk you could see green tissue underneath, confirming that the tree is alive.
 A tree that doesn’t have any leads on it doesn’t necessarily mean it’s dead.
 It could be dormant but there are other ways to determine if the tree is dying or dead.

 If there is Trunk Damage.

 For this reason, you should not perform the scratch test on limbs or branches but on the trunk itself.
 Are there vertical cracks on the tree or any damage to the trunk?
 As a tree ages, the old bark will naturally fall off being replaced with a new layer of strong bark.
 If new bark doesn’t reappear and there’s a smooth section in the trunk, this could be an indicator that the tree could be dying.

 Like I said before, just because a tree doesn’t have any leaves or needles on it doesn’t necessarily mean it’s dead but, this is usually a warning sign that something could be happening.
 You could just have dead branches on a deciduous tree, which will need to be removed in case they become a hazard.
 But, if you have leaves clinging onto a branch far into the winter, it could be another indication that the tree has serious trunk or root damage.

-Determining whether or not the tree is healthy based on its roots is almost impossible because they are not visible, however, you can determine the root status if the tree starts to lean suddenly or if small branches sprout from the tree at the base of the trunk.
+Determining whether or not the tree is fit based on its roots is almost impossible because they are not visible, however, you can determine the root status if the tree starts to lean suddenly or if small branches sprout from the tree at the base of the trunk.
 This is known as epicormic shoots and could indicate that there’s something wrong with the tree.